researchsoft/website/content/membership/20-content.md

 ## How to join

-**To become a ReSA Organisational Member**, provide your [organisational details to receive the membership agreement (LINK STILL BEING FINALISED)]().
+**To become a ReSA Organisational Member**, provide your organisational details to receive the membership agreement (FORM STILL BEING FINALISED).
 Payments are to our fiscal sponsor, [Code for Science and Society](https://codeforscience.org/).